dmsoares/devtalk-make-the-domain-shine/blog/functor.md

 ```
 ### Conclusion

-In conclusion, I hope this small example can spark the curiosity to know more about functional programming and ADTs, in particular in contexts where domain-driven design is valued.
+In conclusion, I hope this small example can spark the curiosity to know more about functional programming and ADTs, in particular in contexts where the domain and business logic should take center stage.

+If you are interested, you can check libraries such as [fp-ts](https://gcanti.github.io/fp-ts/), with many implementations of functional programming patterns.